salemk9/AP-CSA-Semester-1-Final-Project-Mario-Theme/README.md

 ## Known Bugs / Future Improvements

-- Certain classes (Luigi, Mario, Bowser) do not display the stats of the characters after every action.
-However, the Wario class displays the stats of the characters after every action.
-A future improvment would to provide a standard across all of our classes, that being either showing the stats of the characters for all our classes or not.
+- Currently, some character classes (Luigi, Mario, and Bowser) do not display updated stats after each action, while the Wario class does.
+A future improvement would be to standardize this behavior across all character classes, ensuring either all of them display updated stats consistently or none of them do.
 -

 ---